SEMP

 • If your company has PubSub+ event brokers deployed, contact your middleware team to obtain the hostname or IP address of an event broker to test against, a username and password to access it, and a Message VPN in which you can produce and consume messages.

-• If you don't have access to an event broker, see Setting Up Container Images or Setting Up Machine Images for instructions for downloading and installing a software event broker, or start up an event broker service using PubSub+ Cloud.
+• If you don't have access to an event broker, see Setting Up Container Images for instructions for downloading and installing a software event broker, or start up an event broker service using PubSub+ Cloud.